trychlos/pwix-editor/README.md

         Trace upload configuration and operations

-Please note that `pwixI18n.configure()` method SHOULD be called in the same terms both in client and server sides.
+Please note that `teEditor.configure()` method SHOULD be called in the same terms both in client and server sides.

 ## Provides